JLMARIN/imaging/README.md

 Copyright (C) 2017  University of Alberta

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-The full text is available here: [http://www.gnu.org/licenses/gpl-2.0.html]
+The full text is available here: [http://www.gnu.org/licenses/gpl-2.0.html] and is also copied in file LICENSE inside this folder distribution.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.